sollecitom/corda-di-container-spike/README.md

 - Find and inject types inside the same Corda module.
 - Read properties in a cascading way inside the same Corda module.
 - Find and inject types from a module's Corda dependencies, thus enabling a plugin-based architecture.
-- Find and inject types within a CordApp module (thus enabling DI in initiated flows).
+- Find and inject types within a Cordapp module (thus enabling DI in initiated flows).

 ## Notes and remarks

 With regards to what stated above, some remarks:

-- Most modules, including all CordApps, only depend on `javax.inject` and `JSR 250`, meaning they're completely Spring-agnostic.
+- Most modules, including all Cordapps, only depend on `javax.inject` and `JSR 250`, meaning they're completely Spring-agnostic.
 - Any Dependency Injection container compatible with `javax.inject`, `JSR 250` and package scanning will work.
-- The di-cordapps-resolver is able to load multiple versions of the same CordApp at the same time.
+- The `di-cordapps-resolver` is able to load multiple versions of the same Cordapp at the same time.
-- The entire project took roughly 5 hours, including separate class loaders per CordApp per version and documentation.
-It's written in Kotlin and works with both JDK8 and JDK9.

 ## How to run it

-- Run `./gradlew clean build -x test` from within the project directory.
+- Run `rm -rf ./corda-node/libs/*` and `./gradlew clean build -x test` from within the project directory.
 - Run `find . -name "cordapp*all*.jar" | xargs -IjarFile cp -u jarFile ./corda-node/libs`
 - Run/Debug `NodeStarter.kt` and watch the console.
 Then open `Node` and follow the code.
-- (After changes to CorDapps) run `rm -rf ./corda-node/libs/*` and start again from point 1.
+- (After changes to Cordapps) start again from point 1.

 ## Project modules structure